-For detailed information, visit the Registrar's Office website: www.ro.oise.utoronto.ca/
+For detailed information, visit the Registrar's Office website:

-Master of Teaching in Human Development and Curriculum
+Master of Teaching in Elementary and Intermediate Education

-The Master of Teaching (M.T.) degree program in Human Development and Curriculum is a two-year program of study leading to a Master of Teaching degree.
+The Master of Teaching (M.T.) degree program in Elementary and Intermediate Education is a two-year program of study leading to a Master of Teaching degree.
 Upon successful completion of this Program, students will be recommended to the Ontario College of Teachers for an Ontario Teachers' Certificate of Qualification which qualifies them to teach in either the primary and junior divisions or the junior and intermediate divisions of Ontario schools.

-The Human Development and Curriculum Program offers students a unique educational opportunity for teacher qualification with advanced theoretical knowledge and research skills.
-The Program provides students with a strong conceptual grounding in human development, cognitive psychology, educational technology, curriculum, teaching, and learning.
+The Master of Teaching Program offers students a unique educational opportunity for teacher qualification with advanced theoretical knowledge and research skills.
+The Program provides students with a strong conceptual grounding in human development, ethics, law, diversity, educational technology, curriculum, teaching, and learning.
 The high level of academic rigor in conjunction with increased practicum opportunities serves to enhance and extend the theoretical and practical experiences of students preparing to teach.